 If you are looking for a unique, cultural setting for an event then nothing can compare to Paisley Museum.
 The Lecture Hall and The Studio are perfect for receptions and buffets.
 In our Main Gallery, Scotland's eighth largest collection provides an impressive backdrop for your event.
-Link to further information and hire costs.
+Check out our venue hire page for further information.

 - Public holidays (excluding Christmas and New Year): 11am to 4pm

 - Please note the museum is closed on Mondays

 - phone: 0300 300 1210

 - visit: High Street, Paisley PA1 2BA

 - Benefits and debt advice